-What Reed Hastings Has to Say For Himself
+Reed Hastings Doesn't Like Standing Still

-- 4. You're a Netflix employee and Reed Hastings has just stopped by your desk.
+4. You're a Netflix employee and Reed Hastings has just stopped by your desk.
 "I'd like to know," he says, "what you like most and least about working here."
-How do you think you might respond? - Student response may vary depending upon how they approach work.
+How do you think you might respond?

+Student response may vary depending upon how they approach work.
 Some may like the work culture at Netflix that fosters innovation and unleashes their creativity.
-Others may prefer a more structured workplace. - 5.
-You're a major Netflix stockholder attending the firm's annual board meeting.
+Others may prefer a more structured workplace.

+5. You're a major Netflix stockholder attending the firm's annual board meeting.
 When you bump into Reed Hastings at a reception, he asks you, "How do you think we're doing with this company?"
-How would you respond? - Netflix's financial performance is mixed.
-On the one hand, if you were a stockholder at the very beginning (when the company did its IPO), you would have been handsomely rewarded, given that the company's market place (and hence the value of your shares) peaked in 2011.
-However, more recently, the company's financial performance has been poor.
-I would question Hastings on his move to split the company into two and its impact on the market. - 6.
-You're the founder and owner of a small media company and Netflix has indicated an interest in buying your business.
-In addition to price, what other factors (if any) are important to you? - Responses may vary depending upon one's personal values.
-Questions such as would the employees of the acquired company be retained, and what the role of the new company would be in Netflix are relevant here. - 7.
-You've been contacted by a marketing research company doing work for Netflix.
-The researcher asks if you use Netflix and if not, why?
-If you do use Netflix the researcher asks what you like and dislike most about it.
-What would you say? - This question is from the perspective of a user or a potential user of Netflix and so opinions are likely to vary considerably.
+How would you respond?

+Netflix's financial performance is mixed: it has had its ups and downs in recent years.
+On the one hand, if you were a stockholder at the very beginning (when the company did its IPO), you would have been handsomely rewarded, given that the company's market price (and hence the value of your shares) peaked in 2014.
+On the other hand, if you were a stockholder in 2011 when the company briefly split into two parts and saw an adverse downturn in its stock price, you would have seen a sharp decline in your investments.
+Your question to him could be how to compete in an industry with significant technology shifts.

+6. You're the founder and owner of a small media company and Netflix has indicated an interest in buying your business.
+In addition to price, what other factors, if any, are important to you?

+Responses may vary depending upon one's personal values.
+Relevant questions might include whether the employees of the acquired company would be retained, and what the role of the new company would be in Netflix.

+7. You've been contacted by a marketing research company doing work for Netflix.
+The researcher asks if you use Netflix and if not, why not?
+If you do use Netflix and the researcher asks what you like and dislike most about it, what would you say?

+This question is from the perspective of a user or a potential user of Netflix, so opinions are likely to vary considerably.
 Issues such as availability of content and price are relevant here.